First steps into Orchard

 The administrator has access to a few more aspects of the website:

-- When installing Orchard, he will see the Installation page.
+When installing Orchard, they will see the installation page.
 This step results in the creation of a database where all the content and settings of the website are stored.
-Figure 2.
-Screenshot of the setup page

-- Of course, as a user, he can see the front-end as well
+Of course, as users, they can see the front-end as well

-- Command line: It is possible to script most admin stuff from the command line, making it easy to automate certain operations Figure 5.
-Screenshot of Orchard.exe running help command
+Command line: It is possible to script most admin stuff from the command line, making it easy to automate certain operations.

 The designer can modify the look of the website.
 He can edit the settings of an existing theme (if provided) or create one.
 A theme is everything that plays in the visual representation of the website.
 It is sometimes called skin or template.
 It transforms the content (user-generated data) into HTML that can be displayed in a browser.
 Eg: When you write a blog post, the theme defines where and how to show the menu, title, body, comments, etc.